Tonto Apache: Relations with Apache and other tribes

 The Western Apache groups, adjacent Tonto Apache bands and Chiricahua bands lived in relative peace with each other.
 There were occasional mutual raids, especially against the southern bands of the Chiricahua.
 The close connection with the Yavapai may have helped inform the dialect Tonto Apache, which is most distinct from the other two Apache dialects.

-The Tonto Apache competed more with the Navajo (in Apache Yúdahá – 'Live Far Up' – 'Those who live up north') and the Enemy Navajo (Nda Yutahá – 'Navajo White Man' or 'Navajo who live like white men'), and the peoples engaged more in open conflict.
+The Tonto Apache competed more with the Navajo (in Apache Yúdahá – 'Live Far Up' – 'Those who live up north') and the "Enemy Navajo" (Nda Yutahá – 'Navajo White Man' or 'Navajo who live like white men'), and the peoples engaged more in open conflict.
 From their sheep raising, the Navajo were able to acquire more European goods in trade, such as blankets, foods, and various tools, which the Tonto lacked.
 In addition, "Enemy Navajo" often served as scouts against the Tonto Apache for the hostile tribes and Europeans.
 Sometimes the Apache exchanged the stolen cattle and horses they had acquired in raids for the prestigious Navajo blankets while maintaining peace with the Navajo.

-Typically hunter-gatherers, the Tonto Apache hunted (antelope, deer, birds, bush rats, etc.) and collected (agave, berries, wild plants, seeds).
-The women also cultivated watermelons, pumpkins, corn, later grain, etc. When stocks were running low and the stored food supplies were depleted, it was common that a respected woman (so-called 'woman chief' or elder) brought public attention to the plight.
+Typically hunter-gatherers, the Tonto Apache hunted antelope, deer, birds, bush rats, and other game and harvested wild agave, berries, wild plants, seeds.
+The women also cultivated watermelons, pumpkins, corn, later grain, and other crops.
+Historically, when food stocks were running low and the stored food supplies were depleted, it was common that a respected woman (so-called 'woman chief' or elder) brought public attention to the plight.
 The woman asked the leaders of the rancheria to go on raids against other Indians and European-Americans to raid to acquire what was needed.
 The Western Apache raided over an area from the Colorado River in western Arizona, to the Zuni (Nashtizhé – 'black-dyed eyebrows') and Hopi (Tseka kiné ` – 'people who dwell in stone houses') in the north, to the later Mexican states of Sonora, Chihuahua, Sinaloa and Durango in the far south.